 The primary benefit of terraces in agriculture is that it makes growing crops possible in sloping lands by creating stable flatlands where the necessary materials for the crop’s growth can be retained.
-Since the necessary materials are water and soil, terraces help prevent farming issues like soil and nutrient erosion by water.
+Since the necessary materials are water and soil, they help prevent farming issues like soil and nutrient erosion by water.

-Last but not the least, terraces carry a huge cultural significance, so much so that terrace farming systems like the Banaue terrace farms are recognized as cultural landscapes because of their close ties with the culture and tradition of the region.
-Terrace farming ensures social cooperation and the preservation of the cultural identity of a region.
+Last but not the least, they carry a huge cultural significance, so much so that terrace farming systems like the Banaue terrace farms are recognized as cultural landscapes because of their close ties with the culture and tradition of the region.
+It ensures social cooperation and the preservation of the cultural identity of a region.

 The conservation of soil mainly means holding the soil in place without damaging its physical and chemical properties.
 Water is the primary agent that erodes the soil of an area mainly through runoff and the effect of runoff is multiplied when the land is sloping.
 As a result, soil erosion is a major concern in hilly areas where runoff water attains high speeds.

 By constructing terraces in those hills, we intercept the running water and drastically reduce its velocity.
 In fact, each level of the terrace holds the water it needs and the remaining water flows to the lower level either through a gradient or through drainage outlets.

 In areas with intense rainfall and steep hills, the vulnerability to landslides and mudslides is very high which can make the entire landscape permanently unusable for any activity.
 Even in such areas, they help prevent such calamities by integrating tree species with food crops.